awslabs/aws-proton-plugins-for-backstage/docs/usage.md

 These instructions assumes you already have a working Backstage application in which to install the plugins.
 If this is not the case, please refer to the Backstage [Getting Started](https://backstage.io/docs/getting-started/) documentation.

+## AWS Authentication

+Currently the plugins inherit AWS IAM credentials from the context in which its run.

 ## Installation

 ### Backend